Last Update:2025/04/21

 2. Flow for SSO authentication

-To receive authentication using SSO, the operating procedures for access from a campus network differ from that of access from an off-campus network.
+To receive authentication using SSO, the operating procedure for access from a campus network differs from that of access from an off-campus network.

 2.1 Access from the campus network

-• Log in using the TU ID and TU password.
+• Log in using your Tohokudai ID and Tohokudai ID password.

 • If authentication is successful, the student portal site will appear.
-It is possible to access various campus student information services from this portal site.
+It is possible to access various information services for students from this portal site.

 2.2 Off-campus access

-• Log in using the TU ID and TU password.
+• Log in using your Tohokudai ID and Tohokudai ID password.

-• After going through the authentication process using the TU ID and TU password, next use a one-time password for authentication.
+• After going through the authentication process using the ID and password, next use a one-time password for authentication.
 Read the explanation in Section 3 mainly concerning concrete operational methods.

-• After going through the one-time password authentication process, move to the student portal site screen.
+• After going through the one-time password authentication process, move to the student portal site.

 3. One-time password authentication